Azure/RDS-Templates/wvd-templates/wvd-scaling-script/README.md

 >[!NOTE]
-> Autoscale (preview) for Azure Virtual Desktop available now.
+> Autoscale for Azure Virtual Desktop available now.
 The built-in feature helps you to optimize costs of your deployment.
 [Learn more](https://docs.microsoft.com/azure/virtual-desktop/autoscale-scaling-plan).
 >
 # Windows Virtual Desktop Scaling Tool